AndrewJoshuaFreeman/post-quantum-key-exchange/README.md

 ## references

-lattice-based cryptography underpins NIST post-quantum standards (Kyber, Dilithium). this implementation uses a simplified reconciliation approach for educational purposes.
+lattice-based cryptography underpins NIST post-quantum standards (Kyber, Dilithium). this implementation uses a simplified reconciliation approach

-for parameter selection methodology and security estimates, see foundational work on Ring-LWE and module-LWE in the literature.
+for parameter selection methodology and security estimates, see foundational work on Ring-LWE and module-LWE in the literature, or shoot me an email if interested